Advanced WordPress User Management Plugin

 Filter users by country

-Most of the email marketing and contact management platform support CSV file based import and export so you should be able to transfer your contacts with ease.
+Most email marketing and contact management platforms support CSV file-based import and export so that you can quickly transfer your contacts with custom user registration forms and custom user fields.

 Register form with optional fields